+JARS

 Jars are a type of rigid packaging used across many segments of packaging, including food, cosmetics, personal care, home fragrance, art supplies and many other segments.
 Examples include pasta sauce, pickle jars, skin creams, candles and hobby paints.
 These packages are usually cylindrical with a twist off lid, although the material can be molded in a wide variety of forms.
 For smaller diameter items, such as pasta sauces, they are usually held in one hand and rotated to dispense the product.
-For larger- diameter applications, such as pickle jars, the lid is removed, and the contents are accessed with fingers or a specialized brush or tool.
+For larger- diameter applications, such as pickle jars, the lid is removed, and the contents are accessed with a utensil.
+For cosmetic applications, such as facial creams, the lid is removed, and the contents are accessed with fingers or a specialized brush or tool.

 Examples of Jars